 When Chuck took on his role with St. Patrick’s Center, Josh and his dad started talking about the gap they saw between how to align technology with mission in the nonprofit world.
 “We started talking about what a firm like this might look like and the scalability of the solution,” Josh recalls.
 “I’ve always had a heart for the nonprofit space,” he says.
 Soon after helping his father launch MMG, he stepped into the CIO role full-time.

 Josh’s favorite aspect of his role is the opportunities for teamwork.
 “Playing team sports growing up and in college, my favorite aspect was always the team.
 I love the challenge of figuring out how we as a collective group can solve challenges and do something greater together than as just one individual,” he says.
 His role includes collaboration with both the technical and operations teams.

 We all have the same goal of impacting nonprofits and the lives of individuals.
 It just so happens that we use technology as our means to do so.

-Josh and his wife Laura have two dogs — Riley and Dakota — and enjoy spending time outdoors.
-They love rock climbing, running the trails of Oregon and exploring the Pacific Northwest.
+Josh and his wife Laura have an adorable baby boy named Jack and two dogs — Riley and Dakota — and enjoy spending time outdoors.
+They love rock climbing, running the trails of Washington and Oregon and exploring the Pacific Northwest.